Singapore attractions

 • Changi

 An airport doesn’t sound like much of an attraction – more a series of interminable queues filled with tetchy flyers and shrieking babies.
-But Singapore’s Changi Airport has been voted the world’s best airport for the fifth consecutive year – and there’s much to marvel at here.
+But Singapore’s Changi Airport is consistently voted the top airport in the world – and there’s much to marvel at here.
 Butterfly habitats, Balinese-style rooftop pools, 24-hour cinemas, spa centres, and the highly-raved Jewel Changi Airport – trust us, this ain’t your average airport.
 There are far worse stopovers during a long-haul flight.
 I mean, you read about Jewel Changi Airport, didn't you?
 This is the airports-are-a-great-place epicenter of the world.
-A lot of the long-haul flghta go out of here too, so why not book yours there? you can just rock up very early, get a massage, have a little swim, the obligatory pre-flight drink at any ridiculous hour, and then you're jetting off.
+A lot of the long-haul flights go out of here too.
+You can just rock up very early, get a massage, have a little swim, the obligatory pre-flight drink at any ridiculous hour, and then you're jetting off.
 Stress free.
 Alternatively, when you turn up to the airport just forget the hotel for a few extra hours and chill.
 It's a holiday no?

 • Shopping